phoenixframework/phoenix/guides/howto/writing_a_channels_client.md

 [join_reference, message_reference, topic_name, event_name, payload]
 ```

-- The `join_reference` is also chosen by the client and should also be a unique value.
-It only needs to be sent for a `"phx_join"` event; for other messages it can be `null`.
-It is used as a message reference for `push` messages from the server, meaning those that are not replies to a specific client message.
+- The `join_reference` is also chosen by the client and should be a unique value.
+It must be sent for a `"phx_join"` event.
+Clients should also send the current `join_reference` with subsequent messages to the channel so the server can discard stale messages from a previous join.
+The server accepts `null` for backwards compatibility.
+The `join_reference` is also used as a message reference for `push` messages from the server, meaning those that are not replies to a specific client message.
 For example, imagine something like "a new user just joined the chat room".
 - The `message_reference` is chosen by the client and should be a unique value.
 The server includes it in its reply so that the client knows which message the reply is for.
 - The `topic_name` must be a known topic for the socket endpoint, and a client must join that topic before sending any messages on it.
 - The `event_name` must match the first argument of a `handle_in` function on the server channel module.